 |Option subjects x 4||5 per subject||5 per subject|

-GCSE: Art, Business Studies, Computer Science, DT Product Design, Dance, Drama, Food Science, French, Geography, History, Media Studies, Music, PE, RS, Spanish, Triple Science.
+GCSE: Art, Business Studies, Compter Science, DT Product Design, Dance, Drama, Food Science, French, Geography, History, Media Studies, Music, PE, RS, Spanish, Triple Science.

-BTEC: Business and Enterprise, Construction, Engineering, Food and Catering.
+Vocational: Business and Enterprise, Construction, Engineering, Food and Catering and Sport.

 At KS5 we work with four other schools in order to strengthen the breadth of our curriculum offer.
 The formal curriculum and extra-curricular opportunities of the Five School Partnership is intended to have a positive impact on students’ personal development, behaviour and welfare.

 There is a wide range of subjects and study programmes offered and these include Level 3 academic and vocational programmes as well as Level 1 vocational programmes.
 The Level 3 programme of study is intended to enable aspirational progression to higher education or higher-level apprenticeships.
 The Level 1 programme of study is intended to enable students to progress onto appropriate employment or Level 2 studies, with emphasis on life skills and preparing students beyond education.